1925 Seanad election: Candidates

 There were three methods of being included on the ballot.
 Outgoing Senators could nominate themselves for re-election, and all 19 did so.
 The Seanad could nominate a number of candidates equal to the number of vacancies (19), and the Dáil could nominate twice the number of vacancies (38).
-Both Dáil and Seanad selections were by single transferable vote and secret ballot.
+The Dáil and Seanad nominations were by single transferable vote and secret ballot.
 The minimum age for Senators was 35 years.

 The Seanad resolved on 30 April to form a committee to decide procedure for its nominations; the committee drafted a resolution in June, which was amended and passed by the Seanad on 19 June.
 29 applicants contested the Seanad nominations on 1 July.
 Apart from two Labour Party members, the candidates were Independents.
 47 of the 60 Senators voted, including 18 of the 19 who were themselves standing for re-election.
 Donal O'Sullivan, clerk of the Seanad throughout its existence, suggests that these 18 had an incentive to vote for less popular candidates since the nominees would be rivals in the ensuing election.
-O'Sullivan describes the results as "a very great disappointment ... the list [of successful candidates] could not compare with the list of the ten rejected."
+O'Sullivan describes the results as "a very great disappointment ... the list [of successful nominees] could not compare with the list of the ten rejected."
 Oliver St. John Gogarty made a similar remark in the Seanad itself after the results were announced.

-The rejected ten were: David Barry, general manager of the British and Irish Steam Packet Company; Sir Laurence Grattan Esmonde, brother of Senator Thomas Grattan Esmonde, Bart; Lady Gregory; John J. Horgan; Hugh A. Law; John McCann, a stockbroker; The McGillicuddy of the Reeks; William Lombard Murphy, son of William Martin Murphy and proprietor of the Irish Independent; Sir John Harley Scott, a Unionist former Mayor of Cork; and J.J.
+The rejected ten were: David Barry, general manager of the British and Irish Steam Packet Company; Sir Laurence Grattan Esmonde, brother of Senator Thomas Grattan Esmonde, Bart; Lady Gregory; John Horgan; Hugh Law; John McCann, a stockbroker; The McGillicuddy of the Reeks; William Lombard Murphy, son of William Martin Murphy and proprietor of the Irish Independent; Sir John Harley Scott, a Unionist former Mayor of Cork; and J.J.
 Stafford, a County Wexford businessman.